marciomonzon/worker-health-check-api/README.md

 The Worker will check the API called ExampleAPI.
 The endpoint of the api is already set on worker appsettings.js in the follow key: ApiSettings:ApiHealthEndpoint.

-The worker will run the check every 60 seconds in the follow key of worker appsettings.js: WorkerSettings:SecondsDelay.
+The worker will run the check every 60 seconds.
+This can be changed in the follow key of worker appsettings.js: WorkerSettings:SecondsDelay.

 Run The API called ExampleAPI and the Worker together.
 If you are using Visual Studio, you can configure multiple startup projects.